pondevelopment/actions/cloudflare-publish/readme.md

 Cloudflare Pages.
 Depending on the setup of your Cloudflare environment it will either report a feature specific url, or it will publish to production.

+Works together with [vue-dist][vue] to publish static vue apps to cloudflare pages hosting.

 ## Configuration

 To run this task the following settings are expected: